Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling

-On the other hand, LLMs may be inconsistent as they may yield different answers for the same underlying factual questions.
-Fourth, it can be simple to follow the path of reasoning in KGs while LLMs perform poorly on relational reasoning tasks.
-Finally, KGs have a clear reasoning path so their outputs are easy to interpret.
-However, as a typical black-box model, knowledge is hard to be identified by simply looking at LLMs' outputs.
+On the other hand, LLMs may be inconsistent, as they may yield different answers to the same underlying factual questions.
+Fourth, it can be simple to follow the path of reasoning in KGs, while LLMs perform poorly on relational reasoning tasks.
+Finally, KGs have a clear reasoning path, so their outputs are easy to interpret.
+However, as typical black-box models, knowledge is hard to be identified by simply looking at LLMs' outputs.

 Although current LLMs face limitations in directly serving as knowledge bases, they contribute to constructing KGs that explicitly express their stored knowledge.
 One approach is to utilize LLMs as an information extraction tool to improve the accuracy of NER and relation extraction.
 Another way is to extract symbolic KGs from LLMs using prompts.
 For example, Hao \textit{et al.} \cite{BertNet} proposed a novel framework to automatically construct KGs from LLMs that generates diverse prompts, searches for consistent outputs, and performs efficient knowledge search.
 Bosselut \textit{et al.} \cite{COMET} proposed a fine-tuned generative LLM for the automatic construction of commonsense KGs that generates tail entities based on given head entities and relations.
 These approaches demonstrate the potential of leveraging LLMs for effective KG construction.